-The Big Rapids-based Respiratory Care program is four semesters in length (not including prequalification course work) and leads to an Associate in Applied Science degree.
+The Big Rapids-based Respiratory Care program is four semesters in length (not including prequalification coursework) and leads to an Associate of Applied Science degree.
+We have also recently launched our Bachelor of Science completion degree available fully online.
+This program is geared toward AAS degree in Respiratory Care graduates.
 The Respiratory Care program enjoys accreditation by the Commission on Accreditation for Respiratory Care (CoARC).
-Return soon to this webpage to learn exciting details on our newly developed BS degree completion in Respiratory Care program.

 In closing, I encourage you to examine each of these programs in more detail and speak with program faculty to determine what program(s) is best suited to you and your career aspirations.
 Stop back frequently to learn details of new programming we have in development.